Pets and the immunocompromised person

 - Do not let your pet drink from the toilet.
 Several infections can be spread this way.

 - Keep your pet's nails short.
-Consider having your pet declawed to reduce the risk of infection caused by animal scratches.
+You should avoid rough play with your cat, as well as any situation where you could get scratched.
 Cats can spread Bartonella henselae, the organism responsible for cat scratch disease.

 - Take measures to prevent flea or tick infestations.
 Several bacterial and viral infections are spread by fleas and ticks.
 Dogs and cats can use flea collars.
 Permethrin-treated bedding can decrease risk of flea and tick infestations.